Archives, Genealogy and Public Office

 Facilities for members of the public undertaking genealogical research are provided to view current and archive rating records and maps.
 Copies of entries in the valuation records and of the relevant map identifying the property location are available.

-The archive records for Dublin City & County, Kerry, Mayo and Tipperary have now been digitised and the images are available to browse in Public Office.
+The archive records for Cork City & County, Donegal, Dublin City & County, Galway, Kerry, Limerick City & County, Mayo, Meath, Monaghan, Offaly, Roscommon, Sligo and Tipperary have now been digitised and the images are available to browse in Public Office.

 National Archives publishes Valuation Office Books covering 1824 to 1856